Octopus Intelligent Go: what really happens to your home battery

 To understand why this matters, you first need to understand how a home battery behaves during its charging window.

-When your battery is set to charge overnight (say, 00:30–05:30), it is in charging mode for that window.
-A battery cannot normally charge and discharge at the same time — it is either accepting energy or supplying it.
+When your battery is set to charge overnight, for example 00:30 to 05:30 on Octopus Go, it is in charging mode for that window.
+A battery cannot normally charge and discharge at the same time, it is either accepting energy or supplying it.
 In many common inverter configurations, other home loads such as heating, fridge and lights are supplied from the grid while the battery is charging.
 The exact behaviour depends on your inverter topology and settings.

 Once the window closes, the battery switches to discharge mode.
 From 05:30 onwards, it supplies the home.
 This is also correct.